this-isnt-me/ogPypeline/docs/source/forcepowercon.rst

 Power units
 ------------
 The power(value, units) function converts between different Power units.
-The input units are as per the list below:
+The input units are as per the table below:

 .. list-table:: Power units
    :widths: 60 40